+The Annual Report was approved for publication by the Board of Directors on 23 February 2023.
+The income statement and balance sheet will be subject to ratification at the Annual General Meeting on 30 March 2023.
 The accounting principles are in line with those applied in the 2021 Annual Report, with the exception of amendments caused by new or amended IFRS standards coming into effect during 2022.